Ovington, Essex

-Ovington is a small village in north Essex, England.
-The village is situated about three miles (5 km) from the village of Clare.
-It consists of St. Mary's Church, and a few houses.
+Ovington is a village and civil parish in the Braintree district, in north Essex, England.
+The village is situated about 3 miles south of Clare and 6 miles west of Sudbury, its post town, both of which are over the county boundary in Suffolk.
+The village consists of the parish church, dedicated to St Mary, and a few houses.
 There is the air traffic of Ridgewell Airfield.
 (Usually gliders and sometimes military training exercises.)
-The population of the village is included in the civil parish of Tilbury Juxta Clare.
+At the 2021 census the parish had a population of 65.

 The earliest mention of this place is in the Domesday Book of 1086, where it is mentioned together with Hedingham Castle and listed amongst the lands given to Roger Bigod by the King.
 The land given to Roger included 24 acre of meadow that was (in total) valued at four pounds.